Back to Blog

 A KEB servo motor with integral gearing.
 Servo motors tend to have a long narrow body.

-Servo Motor Advantages
+Advantages of Servo Motor

 Servos like this one do not typically have a fan.
 One less point of ingress means the IP rating is typically higher.